orchardguides/Kei-HTML-Editor/README.md

 Tested - and working really well - in Chrome, Safari, Edge, and Firefox.

-A working copy of this editor can aldo be viewed at http://orchardguides.com/KeiEditor/
+A working copy of this editor can also be viewed at http://orchardguides.com/KeiEditor/

 Small, but remarkably powerful, this stand-alone word processor was designed to be dropped into web pages with a minimum of effort.